MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/storage.md

 Choosing the right SKUs and sizes for your initial deployments requires some evaluations and, potentially, a proof-of-concept or test environment.
 Following are the high-level guidelines to help you get started with storage for AKS:

 - **Structured data**.
-For structured data that your application can store in a managed database that is available on the platform (for example, [AzureSQL](/azure/azure-sql/database/)), we recommend using a managed database.
+For structured data that your application can store in a managed database that is available on the platform (for example, [Azure SQL](/azure/azure-sql/database/)), we recommend using a managed database.

 - **Unstructured data**.
 For unstructured data—such as photos, videos, and text documents—use blob storage.
 Your application can do this by using blobs that are mounted as files via Network File System (NFS) or accessed as a virtual file system by using [BlobFuse](/azure/storage/blobs/blobfuse2-what-is).
 Alternatively, your application can read from and write to blob storage directly.

 - **Shared application data**.
 For shared application data that requires high performance, use either [Azure NetApp Files](/azure/azure-netapp-files/) or the *premium* tier of [Azure Files](/azure/storage/files/).
-For shared configuration data that requires only limited performance, use the *standard* tier of [Azure Files](/azure/storage/files/).
+For shared configuration data that requires only limited performance, use the *standard* tier of Azure Files.

 - **Bandwidth for application & storage requests**.
 Ensure that your nodes have sufficient network bandwidth to handle both application requests and storage requests.
 Storage traffic goes over the network stack, whether the transfers use SMB or NFS.

 - **Low latency, high IOPS**.
 If your application needs consistently low latency that's coupled with high I/O operations per second (IOPS) and high throughput to run your own databases and messaging applications on Kubernetes, use disks for storage.
-Consider using either [Azure Premium SSD](/azure/virtual-machines/disks-types#premium-ssds), [Azure Premium SSD v2](/azure/virtual-machines/disks-types#premium-ssd-v2), or [Azure Ultra Disk Storage](/azure/virtual-machines/disks-types#ultra-disks) for the best performance.
+For the best performance, consider using [Azure Premium SSD](/azure/virtual-machines/disks-types#premium-ssds), [Azure Premium SSD v2](/azure/virtual-machines/disks-types#premium-ssd-v2), or [Azure Ultra Disk Storage](/azure/virtual-machines/disks-types#ultra-disks).

 ## Design considerations